hackforla/HomeUniteUs/api/README.md

 ### Testing

-The `tox` tool was installed into your virtual environment using the `pip install -e ".[dev]"` above.
+The `tox` tool was installed into your virtual environment using the `pip install -r requirements-dev.txt` command from above.

 To launch the tests, run `tox`.

+`tox` will run the tests for this (`api`) project using `pytest` in an isolated virtual environment that is distinct from the virtual environment that you created following the instructions from [Usage - Development].

 ### Alembic migrations